huzaifaK25/ecommerce-site/README.md

-This is an ecommerce platform i am working on for practice.
+This is an e-commerce platform I am working on for practice following a Udemy course.
 Skills: HTML and CSS